mehulagg/gitlab/doc/administration/implementation_patterns/aws/index.md

 ### Gitaly HA in EKS Quick Start

 The AWS EKS Quick Start for GitLab Cloud Native implements Gitaly as a multi-zone, self-healing infrastructure.
 It has specific code for reestablishing a Gitaly node when one fails - including AZ failure.

+### Gitaly Long Term Management

+Gitaly node disk sizes will need to be monitored and increased to accomodate Git repository growth and Gitaly temporary and caching storage needs.
+The storage configuration on all nodes should be kept identical.